Eveleigh Railway Workshops: Description

 The Eveleigh Precinct is located approximately 4 km south of the Sydney GPO and is bounded by the inner city suburbs of Darlington, Redfern, Alexandria Park, Erskinville and Newtown.
 The total area of the precinct, which runs from Redfern Station in the northeast to Erskinville and MacDonaldtown Stations in the southwest, is approximately 51 ha.
 It is located across the main railway corridor to Central Station.

 Most of the southern portion of the overall site has been declared surplus to railway needs and much of this area has been cleared and was used as a parking area for Paddy's Markets while they were occupying the Locomotive Workshop.
 Other portions of the southern precinct have been redeveloped for public housing.
 Several former railway buildings stand vacant.
 There are numerous collections of machinery within the buildings on the site, including equipment adjacent to the Locomotive Workshops and machinery inside the buildings.

 Locomotive Workshops

 The brick workshop building located in South Eveleigh operated from 1884 to 1986 and overhauled, repaired, modified and built new locomotives for New South Wales Government Railways.
 Classes of successful locomotives from the small C30 Class through the C38 Class and D58 Classes and assembly of the largest AD60 Class locomotives.

-Eveleigh Railway Workshops consisted 15 Bays featuring:
+Eveleigh Railway Workshops consisted of 15 Bays featuring: